-Info and Documents You Need for Financial Disclosures in Colorado
+Info and Documents You Need for Financial Disclosures in Utah

-Most of our clients are surprised to hear that even when they’ve reached a full agreement on all divorce-related issues, financial disclosures are still required for both parties.
-While Hello Divorce may be handling the bulk of your divorce process, the following is a list of the documents that you will still need to have ready so that you can get your mandatory financial disclosures completed (Step 2).
+Most of our clients are surprised to hear that they have to complete financial disclosures.
+While Hello Divorce may be handling the bulk of your divorce process, the following is a list of the documents that you will still need to have ready so that you can get your financial disclosures completed (Step 2).

 Summary of mandatory documents